codetricity/theta-v-htc-vive-steamvr/README.md

 The 4K video stream from the THETA V will appear in HTC headset.

 ## Controllers
-You can see the controllers, but I am not controlling anything right now.
+With the default SteamVR features, you can do the following:

+- track both controllers inside of the headset.
+Position is accurate
+- take screenshots from inside of the headset using the controller buttons

 ![](doc/img/htc-vive-screenshot.png)

+I am not using the controllers to grab anything right now.

+## Thanks
+Thanks to the great community of contributors at theta360.guide.

+Special thanks to Ricoh for working with the independent development community and updating the THETA V live streaming driver to work with Unity.

 This is based on the [project](https://community.theta360.guide/t/tutorial-live-ricoh-theta-s-dual-fish-eye-for-steamvr-in-unity/938) by [@zimmermegan](https://community.theta360.guide/u/zimmermegan/summary) for the THETA S.

+Additional credits:

+- [DrustZ](https://community.theta360.guide/u/DrustZ) for the initial hack of the THETA S registry that led to [ZimmerMegan](https://community.theta360.guide/u/zimmermegan/summary) getting Unity to work with the THETA V. This led to Ricoh updating the driver.
+- [joshapplman](https://community.theta360.guide/u/joshappleman/summary) for the technique of using negative scale to reverse the mirroring effect inside of the sphere

 ## Update RICOH THETA V Live Streaming Driver
 You need 1.0.1 or later.
 Earlier versions will not work.
 See [this](https://community.theta360.guide/t/solved-unity-cant-display-theta-v-live-stream-on-windows-10/1688/39) article for info.
+Note how Ricoh updated the driver is response to our community feedback. :-)

 ## Viewing Inside of Sphere